 For me, we are currently living in the golden years regarding cocktails.
 Not only is the quality at its highest, but also the cost of drinks means even exported liquor is now within the budget of the average person.
 This has lead to many people experimenting with what they drink and how they drink it.
 Gone are the days of strict rules and snobbery when ordering a drink that isn’t in the style our forefathers determined was the best way to serve it.
 You can have a Martini shaken and not stirred (thank you James Bond), which would have a purist pulling their hair out.
 Now there is only one rule – It’s your drink so have it how you want it.
 And that includes the subject of this article – Types of Ice.

-For the vast majority of you reading this article you’ll be thinking what does it matter, ice is ice, all it does is cool down your drink?
+For the vast majority of you reading this article, you’ll be thinking why does it matter what types of ice I use?
+Ice is ice, all it does is cool down your drink.
 Yes, it does cool your drink but that’s not all it does.
 Scientists will also tell you the statement ice is ice is also wrong as there are 18 different types of ice, with the ice we add to our drinks being called Ice-five or Ice V.

-But let’s not digress as the purpose of this article is to learn everything you need to know about ice and it’s benefits for your beverage.
+But let’s not digress as the purpose of this article is to learn everything you need to know about the different types of ice and its benefits for your beverage.
 So, we are aware it cools our drink but it also has other effects such as diluting your drink.
 Depending on the drink this can be either a positive or a negative.